GabrilH/Aguda-Compiler/aguda-compiler/aguda-M2.md

         print(amount_usd)

 # How to run the whole test suit

+To run the whole test suit, the following command must be executed:

+    docker-compose run --rm aguda-compiler --tests

 The tests should be put separated into three different subdirectories depending on their type:
 - Valid tests -> `test\valid`